-Money, of course, is the third one (VIP passes cost around £35 000) but today marks my first real understanding of just how much technology and teamwork is involved.
-We’ve walked through a labyrinth of computer screens, cables, silver-foil pipes and a network of exposed sensors, all living within this three-storey structure that will be disassembled by the end of the day.
-It may go by the name of “garage” but “Starship Enterprise meets office block” seems more appropriate.
+Money, of course, is the third one (VIP passes carry £35 000 price tags) but today marks my first real understanding of just how much technology and teamwork is involved.
+Computers, cables, silver-foil pipes and exposed sensors throng in this tight, three storey labyrinth that will be gone by the end of the day.
+Garage by name.
+Starship Enterprise by nature.

-Just beyond the garage, in the full heat of the burning Valencia sun, the pit lane never slows for a moment.
-Convoys of tyres, nose cones and front wings and, yes, the cars themselves process past, accompanied by journalists with lenses the size of marrows and gadget guys in all-in-one suits.
+Just beyond the garage, in the full burn of the Valencia sun, the pit lane never stops, never slows.
+Convoys of tyres, nose cones and, yes, the cars themselves file by, dogged by journalists with marrow-sized lenses and guys in gadget-in-one suits.

-Certain aspects remind me of my time in paediatric intensive care.
+It reminds me of my time in paediatric intensive care.
 The special lights, the gauges, the tyre incubators with probes in three places (inside, middle and outer) and the ratio of trained personnel to a single entity – in this case a car rather than a child.

 In fact, that’s been one of the biggest surprises of this visit.
 The legend of Formula One focuses on the drivers, but the reality focuses on the car.
 It’s a team endeavour, with staff working from 6am until 10 at night, measuring, recording, adapting, planning.

 We leave them to it and wander instead to the hospitality area overlooking the Med.
 Yachts glisten and a helicopter whirs softly overhead.
 Shiny office blocks line up to the left, gleaming yet temporary compounds for the wealthiest fans in the world.